Garmelon/wikilyze/README.md

 This project has two main parts, `sift` and `brood`.

+### Sift

-`sift` is written in Python and sifts through the wikipedia dump, parsing and analyzing individual articles and printing interesting data.
+`sift` is written in Python and sifts through a wikipedia article dump (`*-pages-articles.xml.bz2`), parsing and analyzing individual articles and printing interesting data.

+It takes a (decompressed) XML article dump on stdin.
+For each article in the dump, it prints a single-line JSON object to stdout.

+### Brood

 `brood` is written in Rust and analyzes the data obtained by `sift`.